#1

 English-only Zone?
 Translanguaging in Multilingual Contexts

 This session addresses the persistent emphasis on native-like English competency in language education and proposes an alternative approach grounded in learner identities and socio-cultural practices.
 Participants will explore Translanguaging as a classroom methodology that supports bilingual and multilingual learners.
-The session will include critical reflection and practical strategies to increase intercultural awareness and strengthen learner identity through inclusive pedagogy.

-WHO AM I?
+Who Am I?
 Exploring Teacher Identity

 Teachers are trained to think and ask questions about learner identity, their motivations, needs and aspirations.
 But what about teacher identity?
 Who are you as a teacher?
 What drives your teaching practice?
 Who dominates your ideologies?
 Whose values do you include in your classrooms?